ZeynepKumralbas/CtrlHackDelete/README.md

 🔎 **Watcher**:
 - Observe all players carefully
-- Detect and expose the human imposters before they reach the Core
+- Detect and expose the human impostors before they reach the Core

 ## 📖 Game Story
 In a dark future ruled by artificial intelligence, nearly all humans are gone.